 • Fiber: 4g

-These Greek salad with salmon provide approximately 50% of your daily protein requirements and 16% of your daily fiber needs, making them not just delicious but nutritionally valuable as well.
+These Greek salad with salmon provide approximately 78% of your daily protein requirements and 16% of your daily omega-3 fatty acid needs, making them not just delicious but nutritionally valuable as well.

 🔄 Healthier Alternatives for the Recipe

-• Lower-carb version: Swap the romaine lettuce for a mix of spinach, arugula, and kale, and skip the cherry tomatoes.
+• Lower-carb version: Replace the romaine lettuce with a mix of kale, spinach, and arugula to reduce the carbohydrate content.

-• Dairy-free adaptation: Omit the feta cheese and use a dairy-free, plant-based cheese alternative or toasted nuts for a creamy, protein-rich addition.
+• Dairy-free adaptation: Omit the feta cheese and use a plant-based, dairy-free cheese alternative or simply leave it out.

 These modifications can reduce calories by up to 20% or adapt the recipe for specific dietary needs without compromising the fundamental flavor profile of the Greek salad with salmon.